JeovaniMartinez/Android-Utils/README.md

 ## Description

-_The objective of this library is to provide a set of utilities that are commonly used in most Android apps, thus facilitating the development process of a new app._
+_The objective of this library is to provide a set of utilities that are commonly used in most Android apps, thus facilitating the app's development process._

 **You can check all the documentation, as well as the instructions to implement the library on the [library website.](https://jeovanimartinez.github.io/Android-Utils/docs/)**